Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

 The relevant part of the $U(1)_\mathrm{FN}$ symmetric Lagrangian is

 The main idea of the FN mechanism is that all of the Yukawa couplings are (close to) order unity.
-Once the $U(1)_\mathrm{FN}$ symmetry is broken by the vev of the flavon $\Theta$, the Yukawa interactions are suppressed by powers of $\lambda$.
-If we assume that in the $U(1)_\mathrm{FN}$ symmetric phase the value of the flavon field is $\Theta \approx \Lambda$, then the Yukawa interactions would be unsuppressed and large.
+Once the $U(1)_\mathrm{FN}$ symmetry is broken by the vev of the flavon $\langle \Theta \rangle$, and if $\lambda<1$ (see Eq. \eqref{eq:lambda}), the Yukawa interactions are suppressed by powers of $\lambda$.
+However, another possibility is that $\langle \Theta \rangle \approx \Lambda_\mathrm{FN}$, i.e.\ $\lambda\approx1$, which would mean that the Yukawa couplings are actually not suppressed and may be of order 1.
 In particular, the sterile neutrino Yukawa interactions would be strong enough to keep them in thermal equilibrium with the cosmic plasma.
 Whether the sterile neutrinos were already present in large numbers in the plasma or not, is irrelevant.
 If they were present, e.g.\ after being produced during reheating, then they were kept in equilibrium by their unsuppressed Yukawa coupling.
 If they were not present initially, then they were produced in the plasma by their Yukawa interactions and thermalized quickly.
-However, at some point the flavon takes a vev and breaks the $U(1)_\mathrm{FN}$ symmetry.
-This is the FN phase transition, after which the Yukawa couplings in Eq.\ \eqref{eq:seesawL} will get suppressed by powers of $\lambda$.
-Depending on the FN charges, the suppression could be enough to freeze the DM neutrino interactions out, leaving behind a DM neutrino relic abundance similar to the usual WIMP paradigm.
-Notice that just like the Yukawa couplings, this mechanism will also suppress the Majorana mass of the sterile neutrinos.
-Effects of phase transitions in the production of sterile neutrino dark matter have been discussed previously, see e.g.\ \cite{Bezrukov:2017ike,Hansen:2017rxr,DiBari:2020bvn,DeRomeri:2020wng}.
-Our focus on freeze-out production of a heavy sterile neutrino differs from those previous works.
+At this stage, the minimum of the scalar potential $V(\phi,\,\Theta,\,\Sigma)$ in field space is located at $(\phi,\,\Theta,\,\Sigma) = (0,\,\langle \Theta \rangle,\,0)$, with $\langle \Theta \rangle \approx \Lambda_\mathrm{FN}$.
+This is where the new scalar field $\Sigma$ comes into play.
+It is the only field charged under the $U(1)_\Sigma$ symmetry.
+It too could acquire a vev and break the $U(1)_\Sigma$ symmetry.
+After such a phase transition, the location of the minimum of the potential is shifted in field space,

+where the new value of the flavon vev $v_\theta$ is different than before the $U(1)_\Sigma$ phase transition.
+This is the key point: if the $v_\theta = \epsilon\,\Lambda_\mathrm{FN}$ with $\epsilon<1$, then after the phase transition the Yukawa couplings become suppressed by powers of $\epsilon$.
+In terms of \cref{eq:lambda}, the $\lambda$-parameter can be understood as describing a path in field space with boundaries given by,

+The precise trajectory in field space during the phase transition is not really important.
+What matters is that the flavon vev has different values in the different phases, as sketched in \cref{fig:sigma-pt}.